alexandrualexan-wq/OrderProcessingService/README.md

 1.  **Build and Push Images**: Build the Docker images for each service and push them to a container registry like Azure Container Registry (ACR).
 2.  **Deploy to Azure Container Apps (ACA)**: Create an ACA environment and deploy the three services using the images from your ACR.
-3.  **Configure Dapr**: Enable Dapr in your ACA environment and configure a Dapr component for a cloud-native message broker like **Azure Service Bus** instead of Redis.
+3.  **Configure Dapr**: Enable Dapr in your ACA environment and configure a Dapr component for a cloud-native message broker like **Azure Service Bus** instead of Kafka.